Logo

 Student digs have earned themselves a notorious reputation.
 Damp flats, cramped house shares, and lingering décor from times gone by are just some of the images that spring to mind when you think about student accommodation.

 They don’t come cheap either.
-Popular student cities like London and Leeds are seeing soaring demand for accommodation pushing rents up higher.
+Popular student cities like London, Manchester, Birmingham and Leeds are seeing soaring demand for accommodation pushing rents up higher.

 But what if you didn’t need to spend your university years in a neglected bedsit handing over most of your student loan to a landlord?
 You could become a homeowner or even a landlord yourself.

-The two routes to student homeownership both involve having your parents or guardian join you on the mortgage as a guarantor.
+Yes, you can get a mortgage as a student.
+The two routes to getting a mortgage while at uni, both of which involve having your parents or guardian join you on the mortgage as a guarantor to boost your affordability.

 Mainstream mortgage